portellam/deploy-VFIO/README.md

     - Reduce chances of Host memory exhaustion (given an event of memory over-allocation).
   - Implementation is known as [zram-swap](#zram-swap).

-5. **Virtual Audio Capture *(To be implemented in a future release)***
+5. **Virtual Audio Capture**
-  - Setup a virtual Audio driver for Windows that provides a discrete Audio device.
+  - Setup a virtual audio driver for Windows that provides a discrete aAudio device.
   - Implementation is known as [Scream](#scream).

-6. **Virtual Video Capture *(To be implemented in a future release)***
+6. **Virtual Video Capture**
-  - Setup direct-memory-access (DMA) of a PCI VGA device output (Video and Audio) from a Guest to Host.
+  - Setup direct-memory-access (DMA) of a PCI VGA device output (video and audio) from a Guest to Host.
   - Implementation is known as [LookingGlass](https://looking-glass.io/).
   - **Disclaimer:** Only supported for Guests running Windows NT 6+ or Windows 7 and later.

 ## Information
 ### BIOS v.
 UEFI
-- Some VGA devices, such as NVIDIA, may not be recognizable in a VM, as the Video BIOS or VBIOS is *tainted* at Host OS start-up.
+- Some VGA devices, such as NVIDIA, may not be recognizable in a VM, as the video BIOS or VBIOS is *tainted* at Host OS start-up.
 This is usually the case if a given VGA device is used for the Host BIOS/UEFI booting process.
 To remedy this, you must obtain a clean copy of the VBIOS.
 You may reference this [project](https://github.com/Matoking/NVIDIA-vBIOS-VFIO-Patcher) for assistance, or review the [Arch Wiki article](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Passing_the_boot_GPU_to_the_guest).

 - If your Host machine supports UEFI only and/or if UEFI is enabled (and CSM/BIOS is disabled), BIOS-only VGA devices may not be available as Host video output.
 BIOS-only VGA devices may only be available explicitly for hardware passthrough.